Changissnz/seqbuild/face/sample_script/commlang_guide.md

 ![Local Image](seqbuild_help_screen.png)

-If user wants to know syntax and description for a keyword or structure, user can type `help keyword` in the QUERY window.
+If user wants to know syntax and description for a keyword or structure, user can type `help term` in the QUERY window.

 ![Local Image](seqbuild_help_cmd.png)